wordofwarning/wordofwarning.org/hab/news/index.md

 layout: hab
 rootpath: "../../../"
 is_index: true
-artist: "News + Opportunities"
+artist: "Opportunities"
-season: "hÅb — News + Opportunities"
+season: "hÅb — Opportunities"

 ---
-[hÅb](/hab) remains "open for business" and we will continue to advise + support artists + freelancers in our sector where we can… Please see our [Coronavirus Information page](/coronavirus) for further guidance + information.
+[hÅb](/hab) remains "open for business" and we continue to advise/support artists + freelancers in our sector where we can — please see our [News page](/news/#artists) for further information. <small>*Last updated 10 July, 4.30pm*</small>

 Essentially industry-facing, [hÅb](/hab) works with [artists, colleagues, venues + others](/hab/partners) to create the best possible opportunities for new work to flourish, and is a  member of <a href="http://www.liveartuk.org" target="_blank">Live Art UK</a> — a national network supporting + developing the UK's Live Art infrastructure for the benefit of artists, presenters + audiences.